 My favorite part of my hipster guides.
 Take a step back from the cool edgy culture and let our inner Geek out.
 Vegas is a mecca for geeks and nerds alike with Coin cloud ATMs, DEF CON, comic stores and much much more!

 Atomic Museum– If there was one thing the desert was good for during the Cold War it was atomic testing!
-The National Atomic Testing Museum explores Nevada’s connection with the testing and the ramifications of the testing through fun hands on displays and learning experiences.
+The National Atomic Testing Museum explores Nevada’s connection with the testing and the ramifications of the testing through fun hands-on displays and learning experiences.
 They even have a real nuclear reactor along with other rare artifacts from the period.
 It almost feels like you stepped into a game of Fall out.
-If you’re feeling extra adventerous make sure to check out their spooky and other-worldly section about Area 51.
+If you’re feeling extra adventurous make sure to check out their spooky and other-worldly section about Area 51.